LiquidJS is a Shopify / GitHub Pages compatible template engine in pure JavaScript

 Exploitation Status

-Analyst Notes: As of Jun 8, 2026, there is no public information indicating active exploitation of this vulnerability.
-However, due to the nature of the flaw, the potential for exploitation is high.
+Analyst Notes: As of May 21, 2026, there is no public information indicating active exploitation or a public proof-of-concept for this vulnerability.
+The flaw is inherently dangerous due to its remote, unauthenticated nature.

 Analyst Recommendation